 Nest was our nest at THP.
-Bird themed, as its name would suggest, it’s the smallest of the treehouses, but would make a great solo writers’ retreat or a cozy “nest” for you and your lovebird.
+Bird-themed, as its name would suggest, it’s the smallest of the treehouses, but would make a great solo writers’ retreat or a cozy “nest” for you and your lovebird.
 There is a tiny composting toilet outside the treehouse in case you have a nighttime emergency, but otherwise, you’ll want to climb down and go to the plumbed bathrooms.
+More Nest Photos

-Bonbibi was a Hindu guardian of the forest and, I suppose, you can act in her stead and guard the forest in this high up gem which features a lower deck.
+Bonbibi was a Hindu guardian of the forest and, I suppose, you can act in her stead and guard the forest in this high-up gem that features a lower deck.
+More Bonbibi Photos

 The Hermitage and Bird Blind